dashih/scrabble-solver-servlet/README.md

 Combinations, including blanks, are generated for the input string.
 These combinations are then permuted, and each permutation is checked against the dictionary to find solutions.

 ## Performance
-Permuting strings is the potential bottleneck of the algorithm.
+A casual player is rarely solving inputs longer than 8 characters.
+Even including 2 blanks/wildcards, modern hardware has no problem producing the solution in seconds using a serial implementation of the algorithm described above.

 A brief test on modern hardware (2019 Macbook Pro, 2.4 GHz Intel Core i9) yielded the following results for serial (single-core) permutation.

 | Length | Time (ms) |
 | ------ | --------- |